tjercus/WRKT-0410/README.md

 - Try out immutable JS (in a branch!)
 - Use TypeError instead of Error for checking parameters
 - yellow hint of change
-- Use webworkers, if possible, for paralel computing like augmentsegmentdata and calculate totals
+- Use webworkers, if possible, for paralel computing like augmentsegmentdata and calculate totals, see: https://github.com/substack/webworkify
 - Use a round iconset (see 'movescount') or perhaps a flat one (see google icons)
 - Replace 'for loops' by higher order function calls
 - Refactor removeX(uuid, array) functions into one generic in miscUtils